pyscaffold/pyscaffold/docs/extensions.rst

 mechanism works, the following sections define a few important concepts and present a comprehensive guide about how to create custom extensions.

-Additionally, :ref:`Cookiecutter templates <cookiecutter-integration>` can also be used but writing a native PyScaffold extension is the preferred way.
+Additionally, `Cookiecutter templates`_ can also be used but writing a native PyScaffold extension is the preferred way.

 .. note::